saminsoolee/hyperapp-starterkit/README.md

 6. Footer

 **Screenshots:**
-1. Can be found in the folder:restaurant-screenshots which will hold the desktop and iPad responsive views of the web application.
+1. Can be found in the folder: restaurant-screenshots which will hold the desktop and iPad responsive views of the web application.

 **Current Feature List:**